tomasreimers/python-wiki-uturn/readme.md

 Once it finished the program closes rather unceremoniously, however in every affected page you should see the newest revision is made by the sysop account and has the summary `UTurn to XYZ`, where `XYZ` is the timestamp it reverted to.

+*Note: UTurn only affects pages in the main namespace (e.g. no special pages or talk pages).*

-*Note: UTurn does modify user accounts nor does it delete pages which didn't exist before the date (rather it removes all their content).*
+*Also Note: UTurn does modify user accounts nor does it delete pages which didn't exist before the date (rather it removes all their content).*

-*Also Note: Because UTurn does not delete pages or edit revision history, UTurns can be UTurned.
+*Lastly Note: Because UTurn does not delete pages or edit revision history, UTurns can be UTurned.
 I.E. If you UTurn to a date, and then realize you actually didn't want to do that UTurn, simply UTurn to the hour before you UTurned.*

 ## Installation